MalaganMan/Panels/JaniKasurinen/README.md

 - On 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.

 "Korg Z1 Editor.bpanelz" is still greatly work in process stage and does NOT have all the modulators, but file loading saving and storing functions fully.
+- BACKUP ALL YOUR Z1 VOICES AND SETTINGS BEFORE USING THIS PANEL!
 - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.

 "Korg Prophecy Editor.bpanelz" has surely still many bugs and only few modulators are now fetched from the program bulk dump, but likewise to Z1 panel file handling and sysex-dumping works fully already.
+- BACKUP ALL YOUR PROPHECY VOICES AND SETTINGS BEFORE USING THIS PANEL!
 - 2024 May 6th: Bug fixed in "Load Patch to Edit Buffer"'s function which caused it to send patch from midi buffer even if no file was loaded = canceled the loading.
 - 2024 May 7th: Minor formatting and more modulators fetched from patch midi dump.
 - 2024 May 7th: Modulation OSC fixed.
 Formatting.
 Few more modulators called from patch dump.